explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

     </tbody>
     </table>

+    After making changes to the index file (using :diffget and/or :diffput), the status bar at the bottom will show a (+) plus sign indicating unsaved changes to the index file.
+Run :w on the index file to save the changes and stage the file.
+If the index file is not the active buffer, run :wa to save all the open buffers.
+This will make sure that the changes to the index file are saved and staged.
+If not, the changes to the index file may not be persisted and we would have to start all over again.

     **resolving merge conflicts with vimdiff**

     :Gdiff on a conflicted file opens 3-way diffWhen you run :Gdiff on a conflicted file, fugitive opens 3 split windows.
-They always appear in this order: the left window contains the version from the target branch the middle window contains the working copy of the file, complete with conflict markers the right window contains the version from the merge branch
+They always appear in this order:

+    1.  the left window contains the version from the target branch
+    2.  the middle window contains the working copy of the file, complete with conflict markers
+    3.  the right window contains the version from the merge branch

     The ‘target’ branch is the one that is active when you run git merge.
 Or in other words, it’s the HEAD branch.
 The ‘merge’ branch is the one that is named in the git merge command.
 In this scenario the ‘master’ branch is the target, and the ‘feature’ branch is merged into target, making it the merge branch.